MetaCell/geppetto-meta/geppetto-ui/src/components/flex-layout/README.md

-# Flex Layout Component
+# Flexible Layout

-FlexLayout is a layout manager that arranges React components in multiple tab sets, these can be resized and moved.
+Flexible Layout is a layout manager that lets the developer arrange React components in multiple tab sets that can be resized and rearranged by the end user.

+Notable Features:
+* Splitters
+* Tabs
+* Tab dragging and ordering
+* Tabset dragging (move all the tabs in a tabset in one operation)
+* Dock to tabset or edge of frame
+* Maximize tabset (double click tabset header or use icon)
+* Tab overflow (show menu when tabs overflow)
+* Tab renaming (double click tab text to rename)

 ```element
 flex-layout/showcase/FlexLayout.Layout